lshuelfenhaus/travelbuddy/README.md

 #### 2. Install Node.js (Skip if you have this on your machine)
 https://nodejs.org/en/download

+#### 3. Move .env file provided separatedly into the project root folder

-#### 3. From the root of project folder (usually travel buddy) in the terminal or command line, install all packages and dependecies
+#### 4. From the root of project folder (usually travel buddy) in the terminal or command line, install all packages and dependecies
 run command: npm install

 #### 4. Install Expo Go app on android or iOS devices